blackfin/raspberry-pi-secure-cam/README.md

-# Raspberry pi live camera with overlays used ffmpeg, nginx and hw accelerated ffmpeg.
+# Video streaming service with overlays using ffmpeg, nginx and rpi hw acceleration.

 This project create camera streaming service with overlays from text file.
 For hw part it uses Raspberry Pi 2,3 model B v1.2 + usb camera.